qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The following dialog allows you to embed layers from other projects.
 Here is a small example:

 #.
-Press |browsebutton| to look for a project from the Alaska dataset.
+Press |browseButton| to look for a project from the Alaska dataset.
 #.
 Select the project file :file:`relations.qgs`.
 You can see the content of the
    project (see figure_embed_dialog_).
 #.
 Press :kbd:`Ctrl` and click on the layers :file:`airports` and